HipsterZipster/react-rally-2018/react-rally-2018-day1-notes.md

 How does it work?

 behind the scene the caching libary actually uses throw to signal that a suspend efffect should be triggered

+# Chaos Monkeys in Your Browser: What Chaos Engineering Means for the Front End - Brian Holt

+Chaos Monkey, but for your web app.
+Come learn how intentional failure injection is not only good for the back end but also for the front end.
+Hint: it means you’ll get paged less at 3AM, and I think we’re all happy about that.

+Systems over time get more and more disordered

+Entropy -

+pinrciplesofchaois.rorg
+chaois engineering is the displine of experimenting on a distributed system in order to builld confidence in the systems capibility t ow ithstand turbulent condution in production.

+Tools:
+spinnaker -
+gramlin -
+azure offers fault analysiss service

+cda.ms/Cr

+# Explorable Explanations with React - Joshua Comeau

+Explorable explanations are dynamic, interactive, visual tools created to teach systems and concepts, the unlikely pairing of a video game and a data visualization.
+They’re an exciting new form of media that lets the learner develop an intuitive understanding of the subject.

+In this talk, we’ll reconstruct an existing explorable explanation on waveforms and sound.
+We’ll start from the bottom up, using small, bite-sized components that encapsulate specific UI or behavioural concerns, working our way up to a dynamic, interactive, animated tool.

+# AI For Everybody - Feather Knee (Front-End Dev @ nVidia)

+Sr UI Developer GPU CLoud @ nVidia

+My team is building a platform for AI in the cloud using React.
+The concept behind this project is to make AI accessible to anyone.
+"AI for you!
+AI for you too!
+And even you, over there, have some AI!"
+This talk will explore unique challenges of writing a complex React app in a totally new domain.

+## Intro to AI

+- New Yorker is a grat resource for AI influence discussion

+### Plenty of influence

+- piles of data - internet
+- processing power
+- mathematical algorithms

+A: Interrrupting cow?

+- toddler sees a cw, has no idea what it is
+- after many cows,we always recognize them even if they're wearing a hot

+model that recognizes faces
+skewed matrix = same face sideways more feedback = figure out more faces

+## React for AI AI

+- web interface -> api/cli -> machine learning libraries -> gpu -> job -> web interface
+- shared gpu server
+- ai is accessible to a wider audience
+- framework agnostic platform

+### Tools

+#### Recompose & RxJs

+- a great combo
+- can use Obserable of choice
+- map observable stream to React nodes

+#### Reselect

+- convenient way to grab values from the store
+- selectors are memoized

+#### Learnings

+## Conclusions

+# One Hundred Years of JavaScript - Justin Falcone

+JavaScript is the new COBOL: widely hated but hugely successful, JS defines populist programming in the 21st century much as COBOL did in the punchcard era.
+But COBOL never really went away -- there are COBOL programs still running our banks and civic institutions half a century after its heyday.
+Many JS apps will have similar lifespans, yet we struggle with the accumulated cruft of a two year-old codebase; how will we handle a hundred years?
+Let's examine how software can grow and adapt over the decades, so we can write code that won't be a burden to future generations.

+Agenda

+- bit rot
+- how programs learn
+- the old and new COBOLs
+- hundrd year bugs

+## bit rot

+## how programs learn

+high cohesion, low coupling

+## the old and new COBOLs

+## hundred year bugs